denisecase/windows-file-management/README.md

 - cd .. - cd up to immediate parent (cd ..\.. to go up 2 levels)
 - rm - remove [Remove-Item]
 - rni - rename item [Rename-Item]
-- ni - new item [New-Item]
+- ni - new item [New-Item] - even shorter than Bash 'touch' command!
 - ls - list contents [Get-ChildItem]
 - clear - clear the history of commands [Clear-Host]

 ## Open PowerShell in User Folder

 Use File Explorer to open your user folder (e.g. C:\Users\acctname).
 Right-click on the folder itself (showing your account name) or in the white space off to the right.

-Select "Open PowerShell window here as administrator" from the context menu [2].
+Select "Open PowerShell window here as administrator" from the context menu.
+If this is not yet available, see [Windows Setup for Developers](https://github.com/denisecase/windows-setup) to add this command to your context menu.

 ## Working with Folders

 "Folders" and "directories" are the same and the terms can be used interchangeably.
 When using the commands, it can be helpful to think in terms of "directories".
+Try the following tasks - the commands are listed below.

 1. In your default user folder, create a new folder/directory named "projects".
 2. Try to create it again (the command should fail).